ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       integer, intent(out) :: ierr

-* :f90:`subroutine adios2_set_memory_selection` Set the local start (offset) point to the memory pointer passed at Put and the memory local dimensions (count).
+* :f90:`subroutine adios2_set_memory_selection` set the local start (offset) point to the memory pointer passed at adios2_put and the memory local dimensions (count).
 Used for non-contiguous memory writes and reads (e.g. multidimensional ghost-cells).
 Currently Get only works for formats based on BP.

    .. code-block:: fortran